All Episodes

 We're in the middle of a sitcom here.

-And you've got Fitzgerald saying the governor of Illinois, he actually said this.
+And you've got Fitzgerald saying the governor of Illinois, he actually said this: the governor of Illinois has taken us to a new low.

-The governor of Illinois, he said Lincoln's turning over in his grave.
+The governor of Illinois, he said, Lincoln's turning over in his grave.

-How about Jim McDermott?
+And how about Jim McDermott?

-Remember that old grandfather and grandmother couple that were driving along in their Cadillac on a turnpike in Florida, and just like all the rest of us, they had their little radio where they can monitor cell phone calls.
+Remember that old grandfather and grandmother couple that were driving along in their Cadillac on a turnpike in Florida, and just like all the rest of us, they had their little radio where they could monitor cell phone calls.

 So they turned on the radio to listen to people's cell phone calls, just like you can do in your car.